Transcendent-Tapir/Spectral-Sleuths/index.md

 ### Harm

 Harm can only be reduced through a specific action, or through rest.
-A short rest is a few minutes and can reduce a harm track by one.
-A long rest is a full night and can reduce each harm track by one.
-You can take an action appropriate for each harm track to try and reduce it, but failure means increasing it.
+Each day, you can rest for a few minutes and reduce one harm track by one.
+Each rest after that must be an hour or more.
+Resting overnight can reduce each harm track by one.
+The time between investigations generally counts as resting overnight unless otherwise specified.
+For long time lapses between investigations, all harm can be reduced back to a d4.

+Doing first aid, helping calm someone down, using cleansing or warding magic can all count as actions that reduce harm as long as they make sense for the harm being reduced.

 If Harm is raised above a d12, that character is incapacitated and takes on or raises a negative aspect.
 An incapacitated character is retired if they are not removed from that situation.
 An incapacitated character cannot act on their own.
 If a negative aspect would be raised above a d12 that character is automatically retired and cannot be saved.